konsaranto/phantom/README.md

 # Overview

 Phantom is a tool which creates backdoor shells from a target machine to an attacker's and hides their pid, persisting through reboots.
-It also hides the files needed to perform the above and replaces netstat.
+It also hides the files needed to perform the above and replaces netstat and chkrootkit.
 If needed it attempts privilege escalation.
 Finally, it installs a keylogger.
 It only works on Linux machines.

 **Phantom was created for educational purposes.
 Stay away from illegal activities.**